ahmedalm1/cv-knowledge-engine-accelerator/README.md

 ### Step 5: Create the Indexer
 In Postman, navigate to Create Indexer and run the request.

-This will create a Datasource in your Search Service from the container that has the sample documents.
+This will create an Indexer in the Search Service that will exctract the defined information from the CVs.

 ### Step 6: Create the Web App Interface